mousepawmedia/mpm-websites/README.md

 Our goal is to keep the amount of Javascript to a minimum.

 The `stable` branch contains the versions currently live on `mousepawmedia.com` and `mousepawgames.com`.
-The `master` branch is the current work-in-progress versions of the sites.
+The `devel` branch is the current work-in-progress versions of the sites.

 ## Authors